Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 (Nesting means that you can have multiple level brace-enclosed parts inside.)

-The form of the key-value pair is:
+The form of the key-value pair is

 ~~~
 key1=value1,key2=value2...